qbicsoftware/dync-cli/README.md

 should be at most (chunksize) and how many chunks the client should keep in memory after sending them in case the connection is lost and chunks need to be sent again.

+#### Client behaviour

+After sending a `post-file` and receiving a `upload-approved` message the client adds chunks to the send queue until it runs of of credit or reaches the last chunk.

 The client can now send chunks to the server until it either runs out of credit or reaches the last chunk.
 The last chunk is signalled